storecast/django-oraclepool/README.txt

 - Added an option for running against existing (older) Oracle databases, ie those which may not have unicode for character fields.

+- Option also allows running the tests against an existing database so that running tests doesnt require database creation (oracle sys dba) rights.

-- Added a modification to the cursor to not parse parameters if not required, which also allows for unescaped % signs to be added to the data, e.g. when running from model creation hook sql files.
+- Added a modification to the cursor to not parse parameters if not required.

 Why use it?
 -----------